 Here are some of the top practices that we’ve compiled to help you build better web applications.
 Let’s have a look.

 Early on, work out what the application will need to do and what it will look like.
 Ensure that these requirements are met.
-Once you know the full scope of the requirements, you can move onto the rest of your web application development process.
+Once you know the full scope of the requirements, you can move on to the rest of your web app development process.
 Involve stakeholders and your team in this phase to kickstart the process.
-Requirement Analysis

 Although there is no way to guarantee complete security, as unforeseen circumstances can happen, however, there are methods that you can implement to help reduce the chance of running into web application security problems.
 The top line of defense against hackers is a good firewall.
 A firewall is used to block anyone outside your company from accessing the application.
 Another essential security practice is to configure the user directory so your application can check for and update the user’s information in real-time.
 Another essential factor is implementing authentication in your application.
 Apply role management along with authentication to restrict the application access to authenticated users only.